Krisha McCoy, MS

 Heavy sedation or

 is usually used.
 Heavy sedation will keep you calm.
-With general anesthesia, you will be asleep.
-It will help you remain still and avoid discomfort.
+With general anesthesia, you will be asleep through the procedure.

 to locate the stone.
 Your body will be positioned to target the stone.
 Shock waves will be passed through the stones until they are crushed.
 They will be crushed into pieces as small as grains of sand.